 WHAT YOU SHOULD KNOW:

-- Upper gastrointestinal endoscopic ultrasound is a procedure to check the different parts of the upper gastrointestinal tract.
-The upper GI includes the esophagus, stomach, and duodenum (first part of the small intestine).
-Upper GI endoscopic ultrasound is used to help diagnose and treat diseases that affect the upper GI.
-These may include tumors, bleeding, polyps (growths), or diverticula (pouches in the intestinal wall).
-This procedure may also examine structures close to the GI, such as the pancreas, bile ducts, and lymph nodes.
+An upper gastrointestinal endoscopic ultrasound is done to look at the different parts of your upper gastrointestinal (GI) tract.
+The upper GI tract includes the esophagus, stomach, and duodenum (first part of the small intestine).
+This procedure is used to help diagnose and treat diseases that affect the upper GI tract.

 AFTER YOU LEAVE: